-BLM Alaska Fire Service and AICC Responsibilities

-- 1. Changes to the Interagency Fire Management Option Boundaries layer will be processed by the Alaska Fire Service GIS staff.
-Electronic archives of historical fire management option data will be maintained.
-Questions about spatial data will be referred to the Change Initiator identified on the Fire Management Option Change Approval Form (Appendix E). - 2.
-The AICC Emergency Operations Coordinator will archive the Fire Management Option change package. - 3.
-AFS GIS staff will ensure that the appropriate Protecting FMOs, AICC Emergency Operations Coordinator and the AFS Fire Planning Specialists are notified when approved changes have been incorporated into the Interagency Fire Management Option Boundaries layer. - AFS Fire Planning Specialists will ensure that management option changes are made available to WFDSS and other systems (e.g., AICC- Alaska Statewide Master Agreement webpage, Fire Management Option Change History, etc.).
+- The Statewide Fire Planners will verify the final option change packages are complete with all required signatures and ensure the option changes are incorporated into the Spatial Fire Planning Service and other systems (e.g., AICC- Alaska Statewide Master Agreement webpage, Fire Management Option Change History, etc.). - BLM AFS GIS staff will process changes to the Interagency Fire Management Option Boundaries layer and maintain electronic archives of historical fire management option spatial data.
+Questions about spatial data will be referred to the Change Initiator identified on the Fire Management Option Change Approval Form (Appendix E). - 3.
+The AICC Emergency Operations Coordinator will archive the Fire Management Option change package. - 4.
+AFS GIS staff will ensure that the appropriate Protecting FMOs, AICC Emergency Operations Coordinator and the AFS Fire Planning Specialists are notified when approved changes have been incorporated into the Interagency Fire Management Option Boundaries layer.